Kruiser8/Kruiz-Control/js/Documentation.md

 ```

 ### Triggers and Actions
-Triggers and Actions are currently case sensitive.
+Triggers and Actions are currently case insensitive.
 The following example sends a message after a command.
 ```
 OnCommand !caseSensitive
 Chat Send "Triggers and Actions are case sensitive"
 ```

-The following is an **INCORRECT** example due to rogue capitalization.
+The following is *also* correct.
 ```
 Oncommand !caseSensitive
 chat SEND "Triggers and Actions are case sensitive"